Movember: Canine Prostate Awareness Month

 Pet Cancer Awareness Month

+It's important to be aware and cautious of the different doggy sicknesses that your pup can catch, like Lyme Disease in dogs and how to treat and prevent it.
 We believe that pets are part of our families, and when a pet is diagnosed with cancer it can be just as devastating as when a human family member is diagnosed.
-We hope that with research, we can see a day that the survival rates of cancer fighters climbs towards 100% for both human and pet.
+We hope that with research, we can see a day that the survival rates of cancer fighters reaches 100% for both human and pet.